| SEARCH: | ||

 J-1 students must apply to the Office of International Education for on-campus employment authorization in advance of beginning work.
 Authorization must be obtained for each on-campus employer; information is recorded in SEVIS and will appear on your DS-2019.
 Authorization is valid for a maximum of 12 months and must be re-applied for every year you intend to engage in employment.
 Termination of employment must also be reported to the Office of International Education and recorded in SEVIS.

-International students working on the SUNY-ESF campus must complete the I-9 process at 216 Bray Hall (exception: College work study students must complete the I-9 process with Financial Aid).
-International students working on the Syracuse University campus must complete their I-9 at the Slutzker Center for International Services.
+International students working on the SUNY ESF campus must complete the I-9 process at 216 Bray Hall (exception: College work study students must complete the I-9 process with Financial Aid).

 Times When Students Can engage in Full-Time On-Campus Employment

-Students can engage in full-time work (typically 40 hours/week) during annual school breaks.
+Students can engage in full-time work (typically 40 hours/week) during annual school breaks (Winter Break, Spring Break, Summer Break).

-Limitations of On-Campus Employment Authorization at SUNY-ESF or Syracuse University:
+Limitations of On-Campus Employment Authorization at SUNY ESF:

 Exceptions to the limitations: If you are matriculating into another academic program at the same school or transferring to another institution (students can work on campus at the transfer-out school until the transfer release date and may begin working at the transfer-in school anytime after the transfer release date).